Make a test payment

 }

-For cash and bank transfer refunds, you will get a PENDING status when calling the Create Refunds API.
+For cash and bank transfer refunds, you will get a PENDING status when calling the Make a refunds API.

 Example request